jwtk/jjwt/README.md

 * Obtain the Content Encryption Key (CEK) used to encrypt the JWE payload as follows:
   * Inspect the JWE recipient's Elliptic Curve public key and determine its Curve.
-  * Generate a new secure-random ephemeral Ellipic Curve public/private key pair on this same Curve.
+  * Generate a new secure-random ephemeral Elliptic Curve public/private key pair on this same Curve.
   * Add the ephemeral EC public key to the JWE
     [epk header](https://www.rfc-editor.org/rfc/rfc7518.html#section-4.6.1.1) for inclusion in the final JWE.
   * Produce an ECDH shared secret with the ECDH Key Agreement algorithm using the JWE recipient's EC public key